 Check out our Terms and Conditions FAQ for more information about these important agreements.

-How to Create the Terms and Conditions for Your Small Business
+How to Create a Terms and Conditions Agreement for Your Small Business

-Every T&C between a small business and its customers must include a description of the products and services.
+Every T&C between a business and its customers must include a description of the products and services offered.
 It can also include services that are not provided with a contract.

 Planet Fitness defines its services as everything from its website and mobile application to services of subsidiaries and affiliates: